cloudant-labs/go-cloudant/README.md

 ### `db.ViewRaw(designName, viewName, viewQuery)`

-Calls a view of the specified designName and returns raw []byte response.
+Calls the viewName of the specified designName and returns raw []byte response.
 This allows querying views with arbitrary output such as when using reduce.

 ```go
 import "github.com/buger/jsonparser"